 - Extensibility.
 Low-code tools are designed to easily integrate with existing software.
 The addition of a low-code platform to your tech stack multiplies the value of your software by improving its utility.

 - Collaboration tools.
 Hand-coded app building processes usually keep business and IT teams in separate siloes.
 Business teams identify and communicate their needs while IT teams build and test the solution.
 This process often results in miscommunications, long timelines, and solutions that don’t quite solve the problem.
 Low-code platforms encourage collaboration between IT and business teams at every step of the process, resulting in better solutions and a shared sense of ownership.

 - Agility.
 A key reason that businesses embark upon digital transformations is to improve their responsiveness to a rapidly changing market.
 Since low-code platforms can be used by more people, build apps quickly, and connect and make use of existing data, they’re important tools when it comes to addressing time-sensitive needs.

 With these benefits, low-code platforms are an excellent addition to organisations’ digital transformation technologies.
 Low-code tools can help companies become more competitive by responding to customer needs and changing markets faster and more easily.

 Low-code trends that accelerate digital transformation

-As low-code tools have become more popular, organizations have found ways to maximize their value.
+As low-code tools have become more popular, organisations have found ways to maximise their value.
 Four of the current low-code trends in app development have the potential to accelerate digital transformation.

 Low-code trend #1: Workflow automations